alongxxx/Linux_install_tool/README.md

 #check#
-If you want to check whether the tool is installed before :
+If you want to check whether the tool is installed :

 Just simply type :